Patient Information Leaflets (PILs)

 For the latest BAD advice on Covid-19 for patients, please check the News and Media section of the website.
 Find this here.
 Our information for healthcare professionals is here.

-More than 75% of cases of urticaria pigmentosa happen to infants and children less than 10 years old, but it can also affect older children and adults.
-It affects both sexes equally and occurs in all races equally.
+More than 75% of cases of urticaria pigmentosa start in infants and children less than 10 years old, but it can also affect older children and adults for the first time.
+It affects male and female patients equally.